Visual aids for macular degeneration help maintain your independence and help you to maximize your useable vision.

-There are many specialized glasses and large number, large print, or talking aids to assist you in maintaining your independence and to help you continue to do the things they enjoy.
+These aids for low vision include many more products than just magnifiers.
+There are specialized glasses and large number, large print, or talking aids to assist you in maintaining your independence and to help you continue to do the things they enjoy.

 You can continue to do many of the hobbies you find enjoyable - you just have to do them differently with the help of visual aids.
 Macular degeneration magnifiers, cooking aids, large print books, and electronic reading devices are just a few of the great aids that can help you.